sgonsan/sgonsan/README.md

 # 💫 About Me:

 👨‍💻 I'm a computer engineering student at the University of La Laguna, Spain.
-🚀 I mainly work with C++ and Python, but I've also done projects using HTML, CSS, and JavaScript.
+🚀 I mainly work with C++, but I've also done projects using HTML, CSS, and JavaScript.
 🎯 I'm passionate about learning new technologies and always looking for opportunities to grow and take on new challenges.

 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)